iwanfrancis/muzz-code-test/README.md

 ### 16. Get the chat working

 I wanted to implement the sockets out of the box rather than doing it store only at first.
 For the sake of speed I relied on AI for a lot of the boilerplate stuff including the backend side of things.

+### 17. Improved chat styling

+I spent some time tidying up the styles a bit and implementing the logic for timestamps and chat bubble grouping.